akincan147/elementalcss/README.md

   - **Utilities and Helpers:** Completed

 - **Next Steps**
-  -I am currently working on integrating all components within the style.css file.
+  - I am currently working on integrating all components within the style.css file.
 Once this is complete, the project directory will be fully organized and ready for use.